 The Whitley Advantage isn’t just one thing – it’s everything.

-Contact Us Today For a FREE Confidential Case Review (800)785-5000We Will Guide You Through the Claims Process Every Step of the Way
+Contact Us Today For a FREE Confidential Case Review (800)785-5000We Will Help Resolve Issues With Your Workers’ Compensation Claim

-Nearly all North Carolina employers must self-insure or have purchased workers’ compensation insurance, especially if they have three or more employees.
+Nearly all North Carolina employers must self-insure or purchase workers’ compensation insurance, especially if they have three or more employees.
 In some situations, employers will attempt to avoid providing coverage by classifying their employees as independent contractors.

 Our workers’ compensation lawyers in Durham can determine whether your employer’s classifications are accurate.
 It is not permissible to classify employees as contractors to avoid workers’ compensation obligations.

 This firm has always been about people and helping them.